-What if prayer had another dimension to it than what you know, have experienced, or what you are familiar with?
-What if prayer is way out of the box we’ve placed it in for so long, at least in some circles.
-Sometimes in our particular corner of Christendom we think that our particular tradition and prayer style is the only one God accepts and other traditions just don’t measure up.
+What if prayer had another dimension to it than what we have experienced?
+What if prayer is way out of the box we’ve placed it in?
+Sometimes, in our particular corner of Christendom we think that our particular tradition and prayer style is the only one God accepts.
+In fact , for us, other traditions just don’t measure up.

 I can say beyond the shadow of doubt that our particular way of praying isn’t the only one that has something worthwhile to say about prayer.
-Prayers from across time, traditions, and cultures have valuable lessons to teach us about prayer.
+If we could just step out of our comfort zones, lean on the Holy Spirit for guidance, we would discover a lot of valuable lessons about prayer in other Christian traditions.
 Today I want to challenge you to venture out of your comfort zones and try a different approach to prayer.

 I challenge you to try something fresh and out of the box, out of the norm.
 Something that will deepen and enrich your prayer life.
 I have been a Christian for many years now, but have only recently attempted to do a 40 day of prayer and consecration leading up to Easter.
 In some Christian circles, they call it Lent.
 In my corner of Christendom, we just don’t do Lent.
 But I am having a time of my life doing what I’m calling - “Going Completely Lent.”